 But this type of rider has his origin in Uzbekistan, where the Massagetans developed this form of cavalry (cataphracts) to face invaders from the Asian steppes, and the idea was so good that it was adopted by Parthians, Persians, Romans, Byzantines and others, who created their own units.

+These are sketshes of Persian catafracts.
 The coloured version is a recent experiment in the use of water-colours, which I had not used for a long time, so that I had to start from scratch.

 Todos los dibujos son copyright de Ariel Rodríguez Migueres